esteem8/Work-my-system/Principles/Processing principles.md

 #Processing principles

 ##Introduction
-This document provide a set of principles to optimally transform strategy procedures into process.
+This document provide a set of principles to **day-to-day** optimally transform strategy procedures into process.

-At the beginning of the workday **optimally choose strategies parts to work on** and transform them into efficient process.
+Before starting to work **choose optimal strategies parts** you want to work on and transform them into efficient sub-process.

-During the workday **process process chosen efficiently** by being in optimal conditions.
+During the work time **process sub-process chosen efficiently** by being in optimal conditions.

 ##Day process organization principles
 * Choose directive parts that is optimal to work on for the workday.